Battle of Lalakaon: Background: Arab–Byzantine border wars

 After the rapid Muslim conquests of the 7th century, the Byzantine Empire was confined to Asia Minor, the southern Balkans, and parts of Italy.
-As Byzantium remained the major infidel enemy of the early caliphates, Arab raids into Asia Minor continued throughout the 8th and 9th centuries.
+As Byzantium remained the major Christian enemy of the early caliphates, Arab raids into Asia Minor continued throughout the 8th and 9th centuries.
 These expeditions were launched almost annually from bases in the Arab frontier zone, and acquired a quasi-ritualistic character as part of the Muslim jihad (holy war).

 The Byzantines were generally on the defensive during the 7th–9th centuries, and suffered some catastrophic defeats, such as the razing of Amorium (home city of the reigning Amorian dynasty) in 838.
 With the waning of the military threat posed by the Abbasid Caliphate after 842, and the rise of semi-independent Arab emirates along the eastern Byzantine frontier, the Byzantines could increasingly assert themselves.

 The most significant threats to the Byzantine Empire during the 850s were the emirate of Melitene (Malatya) under Umar al-Aqta (r.
 830s–863); the Abbasid frontier district of Tarsus, commanded by Ali ibn Yahya al-Armani; the emirate of Qaliqala (Byzantine Theodosiopolis, modern Erzurum); and the Paulician principality of Tephrike, led by Karbeas.
 Melitene in particular was a major concern as its location on the western side of the Anti-Taurus range allowed direct access to the Anatolian plateau.
 An indication of the threat posed by these lordships came in 860, when they combined to disastrous effect for the Byzantines.
 Umar and Karbeas raided deep into Asia Minor, returning with substantial plunder.
 This was followed shortly afterwards by a raid by the forces of Tarsus under Ali al-Armani.
 Finally, an Arab naval attack from Syria sacked Attaleia, capital of the Cibyrrhaeot Theme.